Manpages

 %<(mymbox{from}) To: %{to}%>

-writes the value of the header component ’From:’ to the internal register named str; then (mymbox) reads str and writes its result to the internal register named num; then the control escape evaluates num.
-If num is non-zero, the string ’To:’ is printed followed by the value of the header component ’To:’.
+writes the value of the header component “From:” to the internal register named str; then (mymbox) reads str and writes its result to the internal register named num; then the control escape, ’%<’, evaluates num.
+If num is non-zero, the string “To:” is printed followed by the value of the header component “To:”.

 Evaluation

 Component escapes write the value of their message header in str.
 Function escapes write their return value in num for functions returning integer or boolean values, and in str for functions returning string values.
-(The boolean type is a subset of integers with usual values 0=false and 1=true.)
-Control escapes return a boolean value, setting num to 1 if the last explicit condition evaluated by a ’%<’ or ’%?’ control succeeded, and 0 otherwise.
+(The boolean type is a subset of integers, with usual values 0=false and 1=true.)
+Control escapes return a boolean value, setting num to 1 if the last explicit condition evaluated by a ’%<’ or ’%?’ control escape succeeded, and 0 otherwise.

 All component escapes, and those function escapes which return an integer or string value, evaluate to their value as well as setting str or num.
 Outermost escape expressions in these forms will print their value, but outermost escapes which return a boolean value do not result in printed output.